Table Of Contents

 Types of Cells

-Cells are similar to small factories with different laborers and departments that work all the time to make life possible.
-Various kinds of cells perform different functions like protein synthesis and energy production.There are two major kinds of living organisms based on their cellular structure namely: prokaryotes and eukaryotes.
+Cells are similar to small factories with different labourers and departments that work all the time to make life possible.
+Various types of cells perform different functions.

 Cellular life is entirely dependent on the various chemical process for survival.
 These chemical reactions mainly occur in a watery solution within the cell known as cytoplasm.

 There are some contrasting features between plant and animal cell.
 For eg., the plant cell contains chloroplast, central vacuoles, and other plastids, whereas the animal cell does not.

 Cell Theory was proposed by the German scientists, Theodor Schwann, Matthias Schleiden, and Rudolf Virchow.
 The cell theory states that:

 All living species on Earth are composed of cells.